Tenant Handbook

 Pets

 Having a pet can hold a huge value and we feel that it is important to promote responsible pet ownership.
-Our pet page has guidance and advice for adding a pet to your family, and an overview of our policy for pets.
+Before introducing a pet to your home, consider:

 Permission for a pet